Volpestyle/rubiks-cube/README.md

 #### Rotation Logic

 The majority of rotation logic is handled in one big `if else` statement (if face is 'U', handle accordingly) since each face rotation requires unique transformations to the cubeState data structure.
-This logic could definitely be refactored to be less redudant and more modular.
+This logic could definitely be refactored to be less redudant and more modular, similar to how I structured the tests.

 ## Testing